lucasbfernandes/job-worker/docs/README.md

 ### Security

-The Job Worker Service will use HTTPS + Basic Authentication (i.e. username/password) in its initial version.
+The Job Worker Service will use HTTPS + Bearer Authentication (JWT) in its initial version.
 Authorization will take form with the following roles: `Developer` and `Reader`.

 #### Transport Layer Security